oracle/docker-images/NoSQL/README-sec.md

 DevOps users.
 For more information about Oracle NoSQL Database please see the [Oracle NoSQL Database documentation][DOCS].

-This project offers sample container image configuration files for:
+This project offers a sample container image configuration files for:

 * [Oracle NoSQL Database Community Edition](ce/Dockerfile)